deontologician/netezza_sqlalchemy/README.md

 SQLAlchemy dialect for the Netezza database.

-This is far from complete, has a lot of bugs etc. Pull requests and bug reports appreciated.
+This is far from complete, has a lot of bugs etc, but it might give you a start.

+Note: I don't have access to Netezza anymore so I can't maintain this, but feel free to fork!

 Usage: